-Part of annual vendor reviews will include controls in place to reduce account takeover risks.
+Part of the annual vendor reviews will include identification of controls in place at the third-party vendor to reduce account takeover risks.

 BUSINESS MEMBER BEST PRACTICES

 The majority of cyber thefts begin with thieves compromising the computer(s) of business members.
 Therefore, the Credit Union can assist the business member in providing guidance and requirements on security practices.
 The Credit Union will communicate some or all of the following security business practices that can be implemented to reduce risks.